 National roads and Mabuhay lanes

-On the other hand, Mabuhay lanes are specified routes within Metro Manila to further alleviate traffic during Christmas season.
-These routes were updated in 2015, which are still in effect as of date.
+On the other hand, Mabuhay lanes are specified routes within Metro Manila to further alleviate traffic during the Christmas season.
 Just like national roads, parking on these roads can induce a heavy traffic flow, which nullifies their intended purpose.

 Hydrants, driveways, and bridges